Tray with delicious food on the plane, business class travel

 • additional details and requirements associated with particular payments (need for authentication, card type, etc.),

-• whether the payment involves redirection to the other website,
+• whether the payment involves redirection to another website,

 • processing fees, and